thunderseethe/thunderseethe.github.io/content/posts/function-application-grow-a-spine.md

 People don't feel that strongly about AST nodes?
 They care way more about keyword length?
 Alright, fair enough.
-Personally I'm partial to the keyword `fun`.
+Personally I'm partial to `fun`.
-A length of 3 is true, just, and it's literally fun.
+A keyword length of 3 is true, just, and it's literally fun.

 ## A Quick Look at Currying

-Function application is integral to functional programming.
 Curried function application is a long-standing tradition in functional languages.
-So it might come as a surprise, that not currying your function, taking multiple parameters at a time, allows you to infer better types then just considering one application at a time.
+So it might come as a surprise that not currying your function, taking multiple arguments at a time, allows you to infer better types then just considering one application at a time.

 Before we understand why, let's take a step back and talk about currying.
 Currying is a feature that turns multi argument functions into a series of single argument functions.
 Each function taking one parameter at a time and returning a new function that takes the next parameter.
 Instead of a single application `f(x, y)`, we have two applications `(f x) y`.
 `f x` returns a new function that takes our `y`.
-This chain of applications `(. x) y` is called the application's spine.
+This chain of applications `(_ x) y` is called the application's spine.
 `f` is called the head of the application.

-For how common currying is in functional languages, it is quite divisive.
+For how common currying is in functional programming, it is quite divisive.
 Some people swear by currying as elevating programming above mundane concerns such as function arity.
 Others say it makes it impossible to reason about programs.
 You can never tell when a function does real work, rather than just returning a new function immediately.